 What To Look For?

 You might be wondering what our criteria are for the best 15 nesting box ideas for chickens.
-Before we talk about our designs, we are going to tell you what we look for in a nesting box.
+Before discussing our designs, we will tell you what we look for in a nesting box.

 The first thing chickens look for is a little peace and quiet.
 A nesting box that provides dimmer light and a sense of privacy is best.
 These conditions help relax a hen to lay her eggs.